Aidar5/nattoeng/docs/source/book/10_useful_functions/print.rst

 flush
 ~~~~~

 By default, when writing to a file or print to a standard output stream, the output is buffered.
 The print() function allows to disable buffering.

-    You can control it in a file
+You can control it in a file.

-An example script that displays a number from 0 to 10 every second (print_nums.py file):
+Example script that displays a number from 0 to 10 every second (print_nums.py file):

 .. code:: python